HexHive/OSTEP-slides/22-semaphores.md

 * `pthread_cond_wait(pthread_cond_t *c, pthread_mutex_t *m)`
     * Assume mutex `m` is held; *atomically* unlock mutex when waiting, retake it when waking up
-* Principle: checking condition before sleeping
+* Question: Why do we need to check a condition before sleeping?

+. . .

 * Thread may have already exited, i.e., no need to wait
+    * Principle: Check the condition before sleeping

+. . .

+* Question: Why can't we use `if` when waiting?

+. . .

+* Multiple threads could be woken up, racing for `done` flag
     * Principle: `while` instead of `if` when waiting
-    * Multiple threads could be woken up, racing for `done` flag

 ---

 # Signal parent that child has exited (3)

+* Question: Why do we need to proctect `done` with mutex `m`?

+. . .

-* Lock (mutex) for concurrent access to `done` protects against missed updates
+* Mutex `m` allows one thread to access `done` for protecting against missed updates
     * Parent reads `done == false` but is interrupted
-    * Child sets `done = true` and signals but noone is waiting
+    * Child sets `done = true` and signals but no one is waiting
     * Parent continues and goes to sleep (forever)
 * Lock is therefore required for wait/signal synchronization

-Demo: `22-thread_exit.c`

 ---